Theodor Kullak

-Theodor Kullak (12 September 1818 – 1 March 1882) was a German pianist, composer, and teacher.
+Theodor Kullak (12 September 1818 – 1 March 1882) was a German pianist, composer and teacher.

 Background

-Kullak was born in Krotoschin (Krotoszyn) in the Grand Duchy of Posen.
-He began his piano studies as a pupil of Albrecht Agthe in Posen (Poznań).
+Kullak was born on 12 September 1818, in Krotoszyn.
+He began his piano studies as a pupil of Albrecht Agthe in Poznań.
 He progressed sufficiently to excite the interest of the artistic Prince Anton Radziwill in his eighth year.
 This early ability to attract noble patronage was an art he continued to deploy to advantage for many years to come.
-In 1829 the prince used his influence to secure a Berlin court concert.
-He appeared with a soprano singer named Henriette Sontag.
+In 1829, the prince used his influence to secure a Berlin court concert.
+He appeared with soprano singer Henriette Sontag.
 The usually undemonstrative King Frederick William IV was so delighted that he presented young Kullak with thirty Friedrichs d'or.
-Six weeks in Berlin was a real adventure which was topped off with a concert in Breslau that was received with gratifying applause.
+He performed a concert in Breslau that was received with gratifying applause.
 The kindly Prince Radziwill then saw to a rounded education for Kullak, sponsoring his school fees in Sulechów (now in Poland).

-Kullak eventually lost Radziwill's patronage and from the age of thirteen to eighteen had to make do with just occasional access to a piano.
+Kullak eventually lost Radziwill's patronage and from age thirteen to eighteen, had to make do with just occasional access to a piano.
 At age nineteen, at his father's behest, he opted for a sensible profession and went to study medicine in Berlin.
-A new aristocratic friend, Ingenheim, provided a small stipend which allowed him music studies with Siegfried Dehn and E. E. Taubert.
+A new aristocratic friend, Count von Ingenheim, provided a small stipend which allowed him music studies with Siegfried Dehn and Wilhelm Taubert.
 Ingenheim was also instrumental in providing him with several pupils of rank.
 Medicine was not close to Kullak's heart.
-Music was a more pressing vocation and in 1842 a Frau von Massows interceded on his behalf in the right places, and Frederick William IV placed 400 thaler at Kullak's disposal, specifically for piano studies.
+Music was a more pressing vocation and in 1842 Hermine von Massow interceded on his behalf in the right places, and Frederick William IV placed 400 thaler at Kullak's disposal, specifically for piano studies.

 Musical career

-The 24-year-old opted for a Viennese education.
+Kullak moved to Vienna for his education.
 Carl Czerny happily took over his pianistic schooling, and Otto Nicolai and Simon Sechter, the theoretical side of things.
 Franz Liszt and Adolf von Henselt were also highly revered influences.
 Kullak played a little in Austria that year but in 1843 returned to Berlin where Fraulein von Hellwig secured him the post of pianoforte instructor to Princess Anna, the daughter of Prince Karl.
 This was just the beginning.
 Kullak seemed subsequently to make a speciality of teaching princes and princesses of the Royal house, as well as the offspring of many upper-class families who became aware of his excellent professorial qualifications, connections and, presumably, his unimpeachable manners.

-In 1844 Kullak founded the Tonkünstler-Verein in Berlin and presided over it for many years.
+In 1844, Kullak founded the Tonkünstler-Verein in Berlin and presided over it for many years.
 Two years later, at the age of twenty-eight, he was made Pianist to the Prussian Court, and four years after that founded the Berliner Musikschule (also known as the Kullak Institute) in partnership with Julius Stern and Adolf Bernhard Marx.
 However, due to dissension in the ensuing five years, Kullak retired from his institute, which then became known as the Stern Conservatory, with Hans von Bülow as a director.